 What is modern slavery?

-In 2013, modern slavery takes many forms, and is known by many names: slavery, forced labour or human trafficking.
+Modern slavery takes many forms, and is known by many names: slavery, forced labour or human trafficking.

 - ‘Slavery’ refers to the condition of treating another person as if they were property – something to be bought, sold, traded or even destroyed.